 If you are looking for a tapas bar with a real Spanish atmosphere then La Kune is for you.
-Not too mention it serves a large variety of this most famous of Spanish dishes.
+Not to mention it serves a large variety of this most famous of Spanish dishes.
 You will not be wanting for choice as freshly made tapas are on display at the bar, one not to be missed.

 Los Bandidos ( Puerto Banus – Marbella )

 Located within the famous Puerto Banus marina, Los Bandidos offers one the best fine dining experiences in Marbella.
-The restaurant opened in 1988 by Jill Lindberg who remains to this day at the front of house.
-Although quite small in size, Los Bandidos offers a classic elegance in casual surroundings.
-Top dishes here include gratinated mussels with spinach and Emmental cheese, Peeled western king prawns ‘pil pil’ with garlic, chili and herbs and the Sole ‘Los Bandidos’ in white wine sauce, Duchesse potatoes with medallion of lobster and prawns.
+The restaurant opened in 1988 by Jill Lindberg who remains to this day at the front of the house.
+Although quite small in size, Los Bandidos offers classic elegance in casual surroundings.
+Top dishes here include gratinated mussels with spinach and Emmental cheese, Peeled western king prawns ‘pil pil’ with garlic, chilli and herbs and the Sole ‘Los Bandidos’ in white wine sauce, Duchesse potatoes with a medallion of lobster and prawns.

 La Habana Lounge ( Puerto Banus )

-This is another fine dining restaurant which enjoys a privileged position overlooking the multi million pounds yachts of the Puerto Banus Marina.
+This is another fine dining restaurant which enjoys a privileged position overlooking the multi-million pounds yachts of the Puerto Banus Marina.
 Super fresh seafood, meats and rice dishes are the order of the day at La Habana.
 And what better setting to enjoy dishes such as Octopus Carpaccio, Red Tuna or a seafood Paella.

 Best beaches in Marbella